 REAL ESTATE INVESTMENT: LLC vs. Land Trust

 Experience has taught me, however, clients who are unfamiliar with trusts will almost invariably decide in favor of an LLC no matter how much I explain the pros-cons.
-When it comes down to it, clients would rather go with an inferior solution they can understand than something that sounds exotic or too good to be true.
+When it comes down to it, clients would rather go with an inferior solution they understand than something that sounds exotic or too good to be true.

 That is fair enough.
 But, when viewed side-by-side with the familiar LLC, I think you will find a Florida land trust is not such an exotic creature after all.
 Part of the problem may simply be vocabulary.
 Perhaps juxtaposing equivalent terms will provide real estate investors with a better understanding of — and greater comfort level with — land trusts.

 Limited Liability Company (LLC) vs. Land Trust

 LLC – OWNER/MEMBER

 The person who puts in the time and start up capital to launch a limited liability company is usually referred to as the “member” or “managing member.”
 Owners will often use additional titles such as “president” or “CEO” because they are more commonly recognizable.
 There is a technical difference, which we will get into a bit below.
 For now, the point is that limited liability companies have “owners.”

 Land Trust – GRANTOR

 To keep things simple, we will say the grantor of a trust is equivalent to the owner of an LLC.
 There is such a thing as a non-grantor trust, which is a technique used for asset protection.
 However, for a simple land trust, the grantor is the one who sets up the trust, just as the owner sets up an LLC.